Mixed Breeds

 Breeders & Puppy Prices

-Due to the popularity of the breed, it’ll be easy for you to find a breeder but, that also means their going to be more expensive than other hybrids.
+Due to the popularity of the breed, it’ll be easy for you to find a breeder, but that also means they are going to be more expensive than other hybrids.

-A well-bred Shepweiler can be anywhere from $500 to $1000.
-Prices determine on the breeders’ location, whether or not they have records, or if the parents were successful show dogs.
+A well-bred Shepweiler can be anywhere from $500 to $3,000 or more.
+Prices are determined based on the breeders’ location, whether or not they have records, or if the parents were successful show dogs.
+Purebred parent breeds with high pedigrees cost much more than those from a backyard breeder or rescue.

 Shepweiler Rescues

 It’s possible to find an adult Shepweiler at the shelter.
 Due to the popularity of both Shepherds and Rottweilers, you’ll likely run into one.
-German Shepherds, in general, are known for being seized at shelters due to new owners not knowing how to handle such a large dog.
+German Shepherds, in general, are known for being turned in at shelters due to new owners not knowing how to handle such a large dog.

 Check out these websites for great pet rescues: